AbiMatthews-Gordon/automation-camp-store-test/README.md

 * Product details
 * Product gallery home page

-It also includes Data-Driven Tests, Negative Tests, Sorts and the Allure reporter.
+It also includes Data-Driven Tests, Negative Tests, Sorts and the Mochaawesome reporter.

 ---